-(1) Generally.
-A Contracting Agency may amend a Contract without additional competition in any of the following circumstances:

-(a) The amendment is within the scope of the Procurement as described in the Solicitation Documents, if any, or if no Solicitation Documents, as described in the sole source notice or the approved Special Procurement, if any.
-An amendment is not within the scope of the Procurement if the Agency determines that if it had described in the Procurement the changes to be made by the amendment, it would likely have increased competition or affected award of the Contract.;

-(b) These Rules otherwise permit the Contracting Agency to Award a Contract without competition for the goods or services to be procured under the Amendment.

-(c) The amendment is necessary to comply with a change in law that affects performance of the Contract. (d) The amendment results from renegotiation of the terms and conditions, including the Contract Price, of a Contract and the amendment is Advantageous to the Contracting Agency, subject to all of the following conditions:

-(A) The Goods or Services to be provided under the amended Contract are the same as the Goods or Services to be provided under the unamended Contract.

-(B) The Contracting Agency determines that, with all things considered, the amended Contract is at least as favorable to the Contracting Agency as the unamended Contract; and

-(C) The renegotiated Contract will not increase or extend the total term of the original contract by more than one (1) year.
-Also, if multiple contracts with a single Contractor are restated as a single Contract, the term of the single Contract may not have a total term greater than one (1) year longer than the longest term of any of the prior Contracts.

-(e) If the Contract is the result of a Cooperative Procurement, the amended Contract may not materially change the terms, conditions, and prices of the Original Contract.

-(2) Small or Intermediate Contract.
-A Contracting Agency may amend a Contract Awarded as a small or intermediate Procurement pursuant to sections 1 or 2 of this rule, provided also that the total increase in Contract price does not exceed the amount set forth in Rule 137-047-0265 for small Procurements and Rule 137-047-0270 for intermediate Procurements.

-(3) Emergency Contract.
-A Contracting Agency may amend a Contract Awarded as an emergency Procurement if the emergency justification for entering into the Contract still exists, and the amendment is necessary to address the continuing emergency.
+- (1) Generally.
+A Contracting Agency may amend a Contract without additional competition in any of the following circumstances: - (a) The amendment is within the scope of the Procurement as described in the Solicitation Documents, if any, or if no Solicitation Documents, as described in the sole source notice or the approved Special Procurement, if any.
+An amendment is not within the scope of the Procurement if the Agency determines that if it had described in the Procurement the changes to be made by the amendment, it would likely have increased competition or affected award of the Contract.; - (b) These Rules otherwise permit the Contracting Agency to Award a Contract without competition for the goods or services to be procured under the Amendment. - (c) The amendment is necessary to comply with a change in law that affects performance of the Contract. - (d) The amendment results from renegotiation of the terms and conditions, including the Contract Price, of a Contract and the amendment is Advantageous to the Contracting Agency, subject to all of the following conditions: - (A) The Goods or Services to be provided under the amended Contract are the same as the Goods or Services to be provided under the unamended Contract. - (B) The Contracting Agency determines that, with all things considered, the amended Contract is at least as favorable to the Contracting Agency as the unamended Contract; and - (C) The renegotiated Contract will not increase or extend the total term of the original contract by more than one (1) year.
+Also, if multiple contracts with a single Contractor are restated as a single Contract, the term of the single Contract may not have a total term greater than one (1) year longer than the longest term of any of the prior Contracts. - (e) If the Contract is the result of a Cooperative Procurement, the amended Contract may not materially change the terms, conditions, and prices of the Original Contract. - (2) Small or Intermediate Contract.
+A Contracting Agency may amend a Contract Awarded as a small or intermediate Procurement pursuant to Section 1 of this rule, provided also that the total increased Contract Price does not exceed amendment allowances set forth in Rule 137-047-0265(2) for small Procurements and Rule 137-047-0270(4) for intermediate Procurements. - (3) Emergency Contract.
+A Contracting Agency may amend a Contract Awarded as an emergency Procurement if the emergency justification for entering into the Contract still exists, and the amendment is necessary to address the continuing emergency. - (4) Price Agreements.
+A Contracting Agency may amend or terminate a Price Agreement as follows: - (a) As permitted by the Price Agreement; - (b) As permitted by this rule; - (c) If the circumstances set forth in ORS 279B.140(2) exist; or - (d) As permitted by applicable law.

-(4) Price Agreements.
-A Contracting Agency may amend or terminate a Price Agreement as follows: (a) As permitted by the Price Agreement;
+- Termination of Price Agreements (1) A Contracting Agency may terminate a Price Agreement as follows: (a) As permitted by the Price Agreement. (b) If the circumstances set forth in ORS 279B.140(2) exist; or

-(b) As permitted by the File Agree (b) As permitted by this rule;

-(c) If the circumstances set forth in ORS 279B.140(2) exist; or